ucg8j/blog/posts/pragmatic-programmer-review.md

 This is a good chapter and great if you're new to tech. *The first rule of debugging*:
 >Tip 25: Don't Panic

 I've done this, and seen others do it.
 But it really is counterproductive.
-Take a deep breathe 🧘‍♀️, and approach it with the Zen of a master.
+Take a deep breath 🧘‍♀️, and approach it with the Zen of a master.
 This will help avoid the myopia of jumping on fixes for the symptoms that you immediately see rather than taking a step back to assess the bigger picture here.
 This is something I usually call, *developing hypotheses* of the root causes or, what are the possible *solution paths* we could go down - it's best to get a range of options before jumping down one that could prove fruitless.
 Instead, rank the hypotheses in order of most likely, then proceed with the highest ranked hypothesis.

 #### Various debugging tips
 - *Reproduce the bug* on your machine or a dev environment.